zhangrengang/RunCmdsMP/README.md

                         separation between two commands [default="\n"]
 	  -c TO_BE_CONTINUE, --continue=TO_BE_CONTINUE
                         continue [1] or not [0] [default=1]
+# Dependences

+	python = 2.7
+	pp
+The python module can be installed by:

+	pip install pp

 # Tutorial in English
 If you have a command list file (e.g. commands.list) like this: